I’ve seen many coaches succeed, both specialists (have a niche) and generalists (no niche).

 2. If I could have 10 of these “best past clients” which ones would I choose?

-3. What were the big challenge these top 1 or 2 clients?
+3. What were the big challenges facing these top 1 or 2 clients?

 4. What about these best past clients did I like most?